Hyundai Sonata Insurance Rates

 Enter your ZIP code in our free tool above to get started on finding the best Hyundai Sonata insurance costs.

-Average insurance rates for a Hyundai Sonata are $1,406 a year for full coverage.
-Comprehensive costs on average $270, collision costs $506, and liability costs around $450.
-Liability-only coverage costs as low as $518 a year, with high-risk coverage costing around $3,044.
-Teens receive the highest rates at $5,364 a year or more.
+The average insurance rates for a Hyundai Sonata are $1,406 a year for full coverage.
+Comprehensive costs approximately $270, collision insurance costs $506, and liability coverage is $450.
+Liability-only insurance costs around $518 a year, and high-risk driver insurance costs around $3,044.
+Teenage drivers cost the most to insure at up to $5,364 a year.

 Average premium for full coverage: $1,406